apache/directory-studio/README.md

 Note: During creation of the macOS installer (DMG) the ApacheDirectoryStudio.app is signed with the ASF "Developer ID Application" key.
 See https://issues.apache.org/jira/browse/INFRA-16978 for the process to get one.

-Run UI tests (if possible on all platforms)
+Run UI tests (if possible on all platforms):

     mvn clean install -Denable-ui-tests

+Test generated bin archives, installers, and update site (if possible on all platforms).

 ### Release build steps